bash-c/main_arena_offset/README.md

 - You can set the color of output by modifying **main_arena_offset** as you want.
 I have preset some colors in **main_arena_offset**

-- version 0.1 must contains many many bugs and issues are welcomed.
+- I have tested libc from [libc-database](https://github.com/niklasb/libc-database), but only 60% works.
+Version 0.1 must contains many many bugs and issues are welcomed.

-  ​